High availability and site resilience

 Database availability groups

-A DAG is the base component of the high availability and site resilience framework built into Exchange 2016.
-A DAG is a group of up to 16 Exchange 2016 servers that host a set of databases and provides automatic, database-level recovery from failures that affect individual databases, networks, or servers.
+A DAG is the base component of the high availability and site resilience framework built into Exchange Server.
+A DAG is a group of up to 16 Exchange servers that hosts a set of databases and provides automatic, database-level recovery from failures that affect individual databases, networks, or servers.
 Any server in a DAG can host a copy of a mailbox database from any other server in the DAG.
 When a server is added to a DAG, it works with the other servers in the DAG to provide automatic recovery from failures that affect mailbox databases, such as a disk failure or server failure.
 For more information about DAGs, see Database availability groups.

 Mailbox database copies